 We operate in a rapidly changing environment that involves a number of risks that could materially and adversely affect our business, financial condition, results of operations and cash flows.
 For a detailed discussion of the risks that affect our business, please refer to Part I, Item 1A, "Risk Factors" in the Amended Form 10-K, as filed with the SEC on April 24, 2024.
-Refer to our disclosure under the "Items Amended in this Amended Report" heading in the forepart of this Amended Report.
+There have been no material changes to the risk factors as previously disclosed in the Amended Form 10-K, as filed with the SEC on April 24, 2024.